ember-learn/ember-blog/source/2019-12-06-the-ember-times-issue-127.md

 Release v3.0.0 of ember-test-selectors 🎉,
 Try out Ember Electron v3 beta today 🖥️, become an Ember author in DecEmber ✍️🎄,
+A Reminder to Help Test the New Inspector 🔬,

 READMORE